 We planned to run separate, facilitated meetings for men and women in fifty communities across South Sinai.
-Each community would be visited in advance by our Co-ordinator, meeting dates and venues chosen, and any specific issues identified in advance with community leaders.
+Each community would be visited in advance by our Coordinator, meeting dates and venues chosen and any specific issues identified in advance with community leaders.
 The leaders would then promote the meetings.
-Facilitators - both men and women - were identified and trained by our Co-ordinator and his sister.
+Facilitators - both men and women - were identified and trained by our Coordinator and his sister.
 A remarkable young woman, she is one of very few Bedouin girls to complete her secondary education and almost unique in having gone on to study law.
-She was thus perfectly suited to the task, providing a role model for girls whilst able to travel respectably among strangers in distant communities, being accompanied by her brother.
+She wasthusperfectly suited to the task, providing a role model for girls whilst able to travel respectably among strangers in distant communities, being accompanied by her brother.
 This consideration may sound minor, but was crucial to the early success and acceptance of the meetings: everything we have done, uniquely, has been done by Bedu working with Bedu within Bedouin cultural norms.
-As we shall show, this has given us a unique ability to reach remote, conservative communities with which absolutely no-one has previously engaged.
+As we shall show, this has given us a unique ability to reach remote, conservative communities with which no-one else has previously engaged.

-After discussion with local community leaders we appointed five men and five women facilitators from several different tribes across the region.
+After discussion with local community leaders, we appointed five men and five women facilitators from several different tribes across the region.
 It was much harder to identify women prepared to take on this public role, and all of those recruited were unusual: most had grown up in urbanized Bedouin communities in cities such as Suez or el Tur, and had trained for professional roles such as nursing or administration.
 However, their being Bedu enabled them to relate to and communicate with Bedouin women from remote rural communities, where no such opportunities exist, on the basis of shared identity.
 No Egyptian woman could have done this.
 We also took the decision that the mo'assessa's Chair, as a British woman, should not attend the meetings so as to create no obstacle to their Bedu-on-Bedu character: our object was to generate trust, and any introduction of external elements could have provoked anxiety, curtailed expression and limited our impact.

-Our planned 50 meeting places were decided by our Co-ordinator and Bedouin trustee, both of whom have extensive knowledge of the area.
-The map at Fig 1 shows South Sinai and our meeting sites.
+Our planned 50 meeting places were decided by our Coordinator and Bedouin trustee, both of whom have extensive knowledge of the area.
+The map at Figure 1 shows South Sinai and our meeting sites.
 In some areas no sites are visible, for example in the high central massif, low-lying coastal plains and northern plateau, which are largely uninhabited due to their altitude, lack of water or remoteness.
-However, there are other settlements which we decided not to visit.
+However, there are other communities which we decided not to visit.
 These were primarily remote places where there is no work at all: in some men leave their homes to find work elsewhere, leaving their women unprotected; in others, the lack of legal employment has led people to grow drugs.
 In neither case would a visit by strangers from outside the community be welcome, so we avoided them.

-We were completely taken aback by the strength of response to our meetings: in a population estimated at around 40,000, spread across small towns, villages and remote desert hamlets, average attendance at the 62 meetings we eventually held was 44.
-No fewer than 2749 people approaching 7% of the whole estimated population - having been offered an arena where they could speak out safely, came together to discuss their ideas, rights and priorities.
+We were completely taken aback by the strength of response to our meetings.
+The original Ezay Nakhtar meeting, held in a central venue in St Katherine, attracted just 15 people including ourselves.
+At our meetings, held eventually in 62 towns, villages and remote desert hamlets, average attendance was 44.
+No fewer than 2749 people - approaching 7 percent of the whole estimated population - having been offered an arena where they could speak out safely, came together to discuss their ideas, rights and priorities.

-Fig 1: South Sinal showing locations of 62 community meetings.
+Fig 1: South Sinai showing locations of 62 community meetings.
 Areas not covered are either uninhabited or compromised by illegal activity.

-(Source: Francis Gilbert/ MalJ)
+(Source: Francis Gilbert/ M al Jebaali)